tiennguyenhoan/kubernetes-basic-usage-learning/README.md

 ### Deploy basic application (Deployment, replicaSet, and pod)

-At this point, I will assume we already have Docker desktop running on our local machine as the test environment and it has Kubernetes enabled.
+At this point, let's assume:
+- You have access to a Kubernetes cluster, or Kubernetes is set up and running locally.

-And also created a docker image for the `Dummy-api` application.
+- We have already built a Docker image for the Dummy-api application, in the above example

-Then we will begin deploying this application to Kubernetes environment.
+Now, we can begin deploying our application to Kubernetes.

-But first, we will have a deployment template to guide Kubernetes on how to deploy our application.
+Before deployment, we need a YAML template to guide Kubernetes on how to deploy our application.

 > I have prepared the deployment template for us to use on this sample, [./kubernetes/deployments/deployment.yaml](./kubernetes/deployments/deployment.yaml)
 ```yaml